dhbw-timetable/rablabla/README.md

 Rablabla
 ==============

 A web application for the web based rapla timetable.
+It scans the DHBW timetable and offers it via a self-updating calendar server.

 ## Running the Application Locally in Eclipse with Liberty